top of page

 For a Full CV, click Here

-A few words on the study of ethics
+A few words on ethics, politics and society

 Growing up in the conflict-ridden Middle East, I often felt overwhelmed by the abundance of political controversies.
 I studied moral philosophy and ethics to make sense of Israel's turbulent reality.
 My search for answers to right and wrong led me to delve into the works of political theorists and moral philosophers.
 Their thoughts and ideas inspired me to pursue an academic investigation and focus on the study of ‘Applied Ethics,’ where moral philosophy intersects with everyday decision-making to help distinguish between right and wrong.